![]() |

 =======================

 We will now have room for more entertaining.
-In fact, our 2nd Swiss slave is planning a wedding reception for the USA side of family & friends in September 2026.
+In fact, our 2nd Swiss slave is planning a wedding reception for the family & friends in the USA for September 2026.
 If you would like a tour of the brewery & pavilion, please feel free to contact us.

 The final draft plans |